"She carry TikTok style enter": Paul Okoye, lover attend church together again

-- Paul Okoye and his girlfriend Ifeoma announced their relationship formally with a video of them at church
+- Paul Okoye and his girlfriend Ifeoma announced their relationship formally with a video of them in church

 - The couple recently went to church again and in the video sighted online, they showed off their dance skills

-- Ifeoma did a popular TikTok dance as her superstar lover looking dapper in white, showed off his dance skills as well
+- Ifeoma did a popular TikTok dance as her superstar lover who looked dapper in white, showed off his dance skills as well

 After debuting their love with a video from a church service they attended together, the love birds seemed to have made it a regular thing.